Family Nurse Practitioner, M.S.N.

 3. The School of Nursing Recruitment, Admissions, Retention, and Progression (RARP) Committee reviews and decides if a seat is available in courses missed due to a break in progression.

-Course and GPA requirement
+Course and GPA Requirements

 • Students may repeat the same nursing course only once, and on a space-available basis.